procrastinate-org/procrastinate/docs/discussions.rst

 will be up to you to free it.
 If the task fails but the worker survives though, the lock will be freed.

-For a more practical approach, see :ref:`how-to-locks`.
+For a more practical approach, see `howto/locks`.

 .. _discussion-async: